 You should also consider visiting The Silent Bleed located in the U.K. They have been a superficial siderosis charity pioneering force and their efforts have been mighty.
 This group of advocates, led by Jason Roberts, have tirelessly worked to raise money for research.

 The Silent Bleed Charity offers awareness wristbands and downloadable informational brochures for print.
 You may purchase one wristband or a bundle to pass out and help raise awareness.

-The Silent Bleed website offers information, hosts the “Ask the Specialist” section where you can ask Dr. Levy questions directly and sponsor 5k Fun Walk/Runs.
+The Silent Bleed website offers information, hosts the “Ask the Specialist” section where you can ask Dr. Levy questions directly and sponsors multiple community fundraisers every year.
 The proceeds from all their fundraising activities help fund continuing research.